robthompson16/support-for-early-career-teachers/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/intro-ect-video-introduction.md

 <span style="font-weight: 400;">
-  This Block aims to enhance your understanding of ‘effectiveness’ by moving beyond this repertoire of techniques, where you were mainly focused on your own actions as teacher and how they correspond with your pupils' learning.
+  This Block aims to enhance your understanding of ‘effectiveness’ by moving beyond this repertoire of techniques, where you were mainly focused on your own actions as teacher and how they correspond with your pupils’ learning.
 </span>

 <span style="font-weight: 400;">